 Ethylene oxide’s (ETO) extensive material compatibility and efficacy make it a common choice as a sterilising agent for medical devices.
 However it can leave a residue on the devices being processed.
 The residues can be harmful to the end user or patient so it is important that all devices meet the limits set out in the AAMI 10993-7 standard.

 Companies using ethylene oxide as a sterilant are obliged to demonstrate that ethylene oxide and its common degradants ethylene chlorohydrin (ECH) and ethylene glycol (EG) are removed from the product and packaging.

-Demonstrating Safety with Ethylene Oxide (ETO) Residuals Analysis
+Demonstrating Compliance with Ethylene Oxide (ETO) Residuals Analysis